Wroxall railway station

 A 1914 Railway Clearing House map of lines around The Isle of Wight.

-Wroxall railway station was an intermediate station on the Isle of Wight Railway line from Ryde, situated between Shanklin and Ventnor with an upland situation.
-To the north lay Apse Bank with its three miles of 1 in 70 gradient and three bridges.
-The gradient eased in the station but increased again to 1 in 88 as Ventnor Tunnel was approached.
+Wroxall railway station was an intermediate station on the Isle of Wight Railway line from Ryde to Ventnor, situated between Shanklin and Ventnor, with an upland situation.
+To the north lay the climb up Apse Bank and three bridges.
+The gradient eased in the station but increased again as Ventnor Tunnel was approached.

 History

-Reasonably busy with commuter traffic all the year round it was originally built with a single siding, goods traffic diminished rapidly with the advent of the motor bus.
-The Station Hotel was situated on the Up Platform and was converted into housing after the station closed.
-Next to this was a single storey station, now demolished.
+Reasonably busy with commuter traffic all the year round, the station was originally built with a single siding.
+Goods traffic diminished rapidly with the advent of the motor bus.
+The Station Hotel was situated on the Up Platform.
+Next to this was a single-storey station building.
 On the downside was a small shelter.
 The station was lit by gas up until its closure.
 Apse bank was a favourite location for photographers, as it presented by far the hardest challenge to steam trains on the Ryde-Ventnor route.

+Site of the former station in 2025.
+The white building is the former station hotel.

-The station has been demolished, with a new road (Station Road) running across the south end of the site.
-The adjacent Station Hotel still stands having been converted into residential units, located on St. Martins Road, as does the road overbridge.
+The station closed in 1966, along with the line from Shanklin to Ventnor, and the station building was later demolished, with a new road (Station Road) built across the south end of the site.
+The adjacent Station Hotel still stands, having been converted into residential units, as does the road overbridge to the north of the former station site.